Shocker (1989), dir. Wes Craven, Alive Films

 The switch is thrown and Pinker fries.
 All's well, right?
 The doc attending gets a nasty shock though, and why was Pinker so obsesed with television?

 Yeah, it seems Pinker sold his soul to the cathode ray and now lives as an electric ghost, capable of possessing people.
-Jonathan learns this quick when more of his friends up dead.
+Jonathan learns this quick when more of his friends end up dead.
 Can he stop Pinker again?
 Don't touch that dial!

 Cute?
 I mean, the idea of a 20th Century ghost is rather neat and the final battle across television screens is rather unique.
 If remade, would they use Reddit or Tumblr?